 Cuyahoga County acquired a portion of the property on April 5, 1946, for the construction of the Lakeland Freeway.
 They took a two-story frame garage, auxiliary greenhouse, tool shed, a swimming pool with a bathhouse, and the tennis court.

 Donald and Mary Mortimer acquired the manor home on January 16, 1962.

 John and Mary Washington acquired the manor home on May 3, 1972.
 A fire destroyed the home on May 30, 1973.
-Washington had been separated from his wife and neither was living in the home at the time of the fire.
-The house had been under surveillance by federal narcotics agents so there was a possibility that the fire had been deliberately set by someone who had received the bad end of a drug deal.
+John Washington had been separated from his wife, and neither was living in the home at the time of the fire.
+The house had been under surveillance by federal narcotics agents, so there was a possibility that the fire had been deliberately set by someone who had received the wrong end of a drug deal.